Payment for exporting is a complicated process and can take one of various forms. These are:

 Cargo that is not cleared by customs accumulates additional storage charges which could amount to thousands of Rands.
 Importers who choose not to pay the storage fees can either have the cargo terminated or sent back to the supplier.
 A common example is health supplements.
 Customs requires clearance from the Medical Control Council (MCC) before health supplements are allowed into the country.

 Under the latest MCC procedures this could take up to 5 years.
 Another common example is a cellphones.
 Cellphones need to be approved for use on South African air frequencies, this could take months.

 To avoid this unpleasant surprise, find out whether any special permits are required before you order and pay for your goods.
-You can find out for free at the Trade Logistics offices or look it up yourself in the Trade Logistics members area.
+You can find out for free at the Trade Logistics offices or look it up yourself on the Trade Logistics calculator’s page.